pbrdys/battleship-game/README.md

 You can play this game at [https://pbrdys-battleship-game-e5bf19d085e1.herokuapp.com/](https://pbrdys-battleship-game-e5bf19d085e1.herokuapp.com/)

 ## How to play
-You open the link above to open the console web application.
+You open the link above to open the python based console battleship application within the web browser.
 The first thing you will see is a welcoming screen wether you can choose to start the game or end it imediately.

 * Choose '1' to start or '2' to end the game.
-* After you decide to play the game: your board (player's board) and the computer's board are being displayed.
+* You decided to play the game and the boards of both players (player 1 and computer) are being displayed.
-* Ships are being displayed on the player's board.
-On the computer's board are no ships visible.
+* Ships are only being displayed on the player's board.
+On the computer's board the ships are hidden.
-    * There are different ships available in this game with different lengths.
+    * There are different ships with different lengths available in this game.
 (More information in the [ShipType Section](#ShipType)).
-Every ship is being displayed as its length number.
-* First turn is the players turn.
+* You (Player 1) has the first turn.
-* Attack by choosing an x-coordinate and an y-coordinate.
+* Choose an x-coordinate and an y-coordinate to attack the opponents board.
     * Coordinates can only be numbers within the board range.
 * Turn change: computers turn, computer attacks.
+* After both players made their attacks, you can choose wether to continue or quit the game.
-* After 2 turns, both boards are being displayed.
+* You continue the game and the updated boards are being displayed:
     * Hits are displayed as an green "X"
     * Miss is being displayed as an red "/"
     * Ships are being displayed as an yellow number (2 - 5)
-* Both players go like that back and forth until one player has destroyed all ships of his opponend.
+* Both players go like that back and forth until the game is over.
+    * Game end: After both players attacked and you decide to quit the game
+    * Game end: After one player has destroyed all ships of the opponent.
         * Once a player won the game is over and you have tu run the application again.

 ## Features
 ### Existing Features